Dr. Dre says he's hospitalized but 'doing great' - KVIA

 The 55-year-old music executive, whose given name is Andre Young, did not share why he was hospitalized.
 CNN has reached out to his representatives for additional information.

-A seven-time Grammy award winner, he is the founder of Aftermath Entertainment and co-founded Beats Electronics and Death Row Records.
+He is also the founder of Aftermath Entertainment and co-founded Beats Electronics and Death Row Records.

 Comments